sitrucp/fitbit_data_viz/README.md

 * Run *auth_get_tokens.py* to authenticate in pop-up browser on Fitbit login.
 This will save a file *auth_tokens.json* that contains tokens for subsequent authentication.
 You only have to run this once to get the token file.
 Subsequently, the ETL code includes a built-in process to use the refresh token to get new tokens if they are expired.

-* Run the ETL Python process to get Fitbit data by running: *python -m etl.get_all_data*.
+* Run the Python ETL process to get Fitbit data by either:

+1) Modify *response_log.json* date field values for all endpoints to a date two days ago.
+When you run get_all_data it will use these dates for date range.
+It is recommended to start off by downloading a small of amount of data, say the last two days' data due to API rate limiting.
+The reason is that the API rate limits makes historical data retrieval take a while as the code pauses for rate limit time-outs.

+2) Click Run Python Script button on Home page (requires Node server.js file is running).

+3) Manually run:  *python -m etl.get_all_data*.
 Do this daily or whenever you want to get data.

-It is recommended to start off by downloading a small of amount of data, say the last two days' data due to API rate limiting.
-To do this, modify *response_log.json* date field values for all endpoints to a date two days ago.
-When you run get_all_data it will use these dates for date range.
-Afterwards you can get additional day's data but note that the API rate limits makes historical data retrieval take a while as the code pauses for rate limit time-outs.

-* Browse to *http://localhost:3000/* and view reports.
+4) Browse to *http://localhost:3000/* and view reports.

 ## Endpoint data retrieved from API: